Broker Tips: How to Grow Your Insurance Book of Business

 While this is a common narrative around emerging insurance technologies, it sells short the value a good broker has to a client.
 Instead of thinking in terms of replacing the broker, digital tools will better serve to enhance their everyday operations.

-Brokers are not, and will not go anywhere.
-The technology will reduce the time required to manage back-end tasks, but it will be a long time before the technology can come close to understanding the client’s needs and matching them with the right insurance products.
+Brokers are not and will not go anywhere.
+Technology will reduce the time required to manage back-end tasks, but it will be a long time before it can come close to understanding the client’s needs and matching them with the right insurance products.

 Developing a Marketing Plan